 Heat Tolerant Tomato Varieties

-My best heat tolerant tomato varieties began to develop rope fruit in mid-August.
-Some of the fruit have weighed up to eight ounces.
-I set the plants in the garden during June, which was late for the spring crop and early for a fall crop.
+My best heat-tolerant tomato varieties began to bear ripe fruit in mid-August.
+Some fruit have weighed up to eight ounces.
+I set the plants in the garden during June, which was late for the spring crop and early for the fall crop.

-The Sunmaster variety sets best when the days are 87 to 96 degrees and nights are between 73 to 82 degrees F. It’s a determinate variety that matures in 72 days and has VFFNA disease resistance.
-It was developed several years ago for home gardeners in southern latitudes.
+- Sunmaster sets best when the days are 87 to 96 degrees and nights are between 73 to 82 degrees F. It’s a determinate variety that matures in 72 days and has VFFNA disease resistance.
+It was developed for home gardeners in southern latitudes.
 The 7 to 8-ounce fruit is firm, smooth, delicious, and full of flavor with a good balance of sugar to acid.

-The Celebrity variety was the 1984 All-American Selection Winner.
+- Celebrity was the 1984 All-American Selection Winner.
 It’s a determinate, highly productive variety that matures in 70 days and has VFFNTA disease resistance.
 The 7 to 8-ounce fruit is firm with exceptional flavor.

 Fall Tomatoes